 Most of the economic reform programmes of government in Nigeria, designed to promote economic development indicators, failed to meet their objectives because of the poor microeconomic foundation of the macroeconomic policies.
 It has been asserted that microeconomic evaluation of the underlying factors and structure of a macroeconomic policy is a sine qua non to the efficacy and effectiveness of a policy according to Silva (2009).
-He stated in 'Lucas critique of macroeconomic modeling' that microeconomic evaluation of macroeconomic policy is a richness of depth to policy making to prevent policy invariance and ineffectiveness.
-Thus SAP, rural development and other policies in Nigeria fail to achieve their goals because there were no proper microeconomic evaluations of the state and foundation capacity of the economy which was a prerequisite for benefiting from SAP policy as well as the failure to perform discriminant need-assessment of the rural dwellers in policy configurations.
+He stated in 'Lucas critique of macroeconomic modeling' that microeconomic evaluation of macroeconomic policy provides richness of depth to policy making to prevent policy invariance and ineffectiveness.
+Thus SAP, rural development and other policies in Nigeria fail to achieve their goals because there were no proper microeconomic evaluations of the state and foundation capacity of the economy to synergistically promote the policy.
+The policies failed to evaluate the export-capacity of the economy which was a prerequisite for benefiting from SAP policy as well as the failure to perform discriminant need-assessment of the rural dwellers in policy configurations.
 Agriculture and agribusiness policies had particularly suffered this problem in the past years which had resulted to perpetual agricultural underdevelopment and a threat to food security in the country.